 Another significant factor in the aftermath of a period of depression is the moment of huge consolation: ‘catharsis.’
 This moment comes close to freeing you from anxiety or despair.
 In Koshiro’s work, he attempts to express the feeling of it.
 It’s a meditative practice.
 Although the figures in his paintings are presented as vulnerable, he also tries to show the resilience of the human mind that is a symbol of power and beauty.

-Group Exhibition, Daniel Benjamin Gallery, London, UK (Upcoming)
+Life is a Maze Which We Never Escape, Group Exhibition, Daniel Benjamin Gallery, London, UK

 Liquid Friction, Ambar Quijano, Online

 London Art Fair, Rhodes Contemporary Gallery, Business Design Centre, London, UK

 An Allegory of Love and Time, New Normal Project, London, UK